Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Introduction

 \subsubsection{Joint 3D reconstruction and model building}

-The common approach is to first perform 3D map estimation, then use the resulting 3D map(s) as input to model building.
+In the following, we show how shape theory allows us to jointly perform 3D reconstruction (\cref{sec:3Dreco}) and model building (\cref{sec:ModelBuilding}).
+These two steps are in \ac{Cryo-SPA} commonly performed sequentially, i.e., one first performs 3D reconstruction (\cref{sec:3Dreco}) and the resulting reconstructed 3D map(s) is used as input to model building (\cref{sec:ModelBuilding}).
 Both steps involve solving ill-posed inverse problems, so usage of appropriate priors is essential for obtaining reliable and sufficiently accurate solutions.

-The drawback with the above sequential approach is that it becomes difficult to make the best use of the a priori information.
-More precisely, most of the a priori information about the structures of biomolecules and their dynamics is in the form of biophysical constraints that apply to (pseudo) atomic models.
-These priors apply to model building, but performance is expected to improve if one can also use (some of) them in 3D map estimation.
-This is possible if one replaces the sequential approach with a joint one, where 3D map estimation is performed jointly with model building.
+The key drawback with the sequential approach is that it becomes difficult to make the best use of the a priori information.
+More precisely, much of the a priori information about biomolecular structures and their dynamics is in the form of constraints that apply to (pseudo) atomic models.
+These priors apply to model building, and the performance is expected to improve if one can also use (some of) them in 3D reconstruction.
+This is possible if one adopts a joint approach in which 3D reconstruction is performed jointly with model building.
+As we show next, with appropriate adaptation of shape matching it is possible to formulate and solve such a joint inverse problem.